RajamohanPS/House_price_regression/README.md

 # House_price_regression
+This project was made to get some experience on handling/cleaning and feature extraction on large data sets (with many features).
+Used a GradientBoostingRegressor model for the regression and price prediction.

-Predict the price of a house, given the following data:
+# Predict the price of a house, given the following data:

 MSSubClass: Identifies the type of dwelling involved in the sale.